NaniDAO/NaniDAO/README.md

     "Community" : 66.66
     "Contributor" : 33.33
 ```
 >In Community category, 33.33% is reserved for DAO.
-0.01%, otherwise, for autonomous agent account ([agent.nani.eth](https://etherscan.io/address/0x466d3E0E6D661d6E7626e9dea93c460BD4e15B40))
+0.01% (or equivalent remainder), otherwise, for autonomous agent account ([agent.nani.eth](https://etherscan.io/address/0x466d3E0E6D661d6E7626e9dea93c460BD4e15B40))

 ## Community

 [Beta testers](https://nani.ooo/) are eligible to receive daily points convertible to tokens on mainnet.
 This distribution, designed to highlight the vital role of testers and early adopters in co-creating experimental software, begins 11/1 and shall continue into next year, 1/11.

-All initial points conversions shall occur through the [Points contract](https://etherscan.io/address/0x00000000007f7396897bf90b00e96eae4b71d055#code) on mainnet.
+All initial points conversions shall occur through the [Points contract](https://etherscan.io/address/0xbEdfc889D4E2666f6C304df597b81122C3548968#code) on mainnet.
+Updated distributor contracts will be announced in the community Discord.

 The Contributor admin account ([recovery.nani.eth](https://etherscan.io/address/0x0000000000001d8a2e7bf6bc369525A2654aa298)) will initially manage the Points contract balance until 33.33% of the NANI supply is claimed or otherwise distributed for Community purposes in accordance with the DUNA goal of incentivizing high quality contributors and long-term alignment.
-Specifically, the Community distributions (or, seasons for simplicity) will be on a first-come-first-serve basis until this allocated supply is exhausted, or until 1/11, at which point any remainder will be recovered into the DAO contract (in addition to the 33.33% reserved for DAO).
+Specifically, the Community distributions will be on a first-come-first-serve basis until this allocated supply is exhausted, or until 1/11, at which point any remainder will be recovered into the DAO contract (in addition to the 33.33% reserved for DAO).

 NO GUARANTEES ARE MADE AS TO THE FITNESS OF THIS DISTRIBUTION SOFTWARE.
 USERS SHOULD PROCEED AT THEIR OWN RISK.

-IN addition, the following categories of accounts are eligible to claim membership via the claim page on [nani.ooo/claim](https://nani.ooo/claim):
+IN addition, the following categories of accounts are eligible to claim membership via the claim page on [nani.ooo/claim](https://nani.ooo/claim) and review their allocation in this [CSV](https://nani.ooo/snaphot.csv):

 ### Direct Distribution